Pat Butcher: Backstory

 Pat is the youngest of four children.
-Her sister, Joan, had Down's syndrome, and was sent to a mental institution when Pat was four.
+Her sister, Joan, had Down syndrome, and was sent to a mental institution when Pat was four.
 Joan married Michael, who also had Down's.
 Their mother, Lydia, disowned Joan and claimed she had died at the age of 22.

 After leaving school at 15, Pat unsuccessfully tried to become a model.
 She and her best friend, Mo Porter (Laila Morse), entered a beauty contest in Clacton at 16, winning the title of "Miss Butlins".
 There she met Frank Butcher (Mike Reid), who was holidaying with his girlfriend, June Simmonds.
 Frank was besotted with Pat, and they slept together.
 Frank was the first of what would be many lovers in Pat's life, and they began a love affair.
 However, June became pregnant with Frank's child, so Frank married her, breaking Pat's heart.
 Pat and Frank would meet up from time to time, and on each occasion the affair would be rekindled, but Frank would not leave June.
 Pat began working for shady club owner Tony Cattani (Vas Constanti), who got her involved in prostitution.
 This shamed her family, particularly her brother Jimmy (Alex King), and their relationship suffered.
 When Pat discovered that Mo, now Jimmy's wife, had slept with Tony, she informed her brother; Mo denied it, and Jimmy subsequently disowned Pat.
 While working as a prostitute, Pat was offered more money to work for up-and-coming gangster Johnny Allen (Billy Murray).
 Pat then worked as a well-known woman of the underworld for many years.

 Pat embarked on numerous relationships.
 She had flings with Den Watts (Leslie Grantham) and Kenny Beale (Michael Attwell), both restless men who were unwilling to settle down with her.
 Kenny's younger brother Pete (Peter Dean) proved more reliable; he married Pat when he thought she was pregnant by him—a false alarm which his mother Lou (Anna Wing) believed was Pat's ploy to trap her son.
 While they were together, Pat had two sons, David (Michael French) and Simon (Nick Berry), who Pete believed to be his.
 Yet Pat could not settle down and embarked on an affair with Brian Wicks (Leslie Schofield).
 Pete eventually left her and they divorced.
 Soon after this, Pat married Brian and he took on responsibility of her two sons.
-They left Walford due to David's feud with fellow schoolboy Derek Branning (Terence Beesley Jamie Foreman) who terrorised the entire family because his sister Carol (Lindsey Coulson) had a relationship with David to the point where he got her pregnant.
+They left Walford due to David's feud with fellow schoolboy Derek Branning (Terence Beesley/Jamie Foreman) who terrorised the entire family because his sister Carol (Lindsey Coulson) had a relationship with David to the point where he got her pregnant.
 They moved to Romford, and Pat stayed with Brian until 1986, when he started physically abusing her.